Suhani2213/Pizza-Sales-Analysis/README.md

 4. Top 5 Most Ordered Pizzas:

 The Classic Deluxe Pizza - 2,453 orders

 The Barbecue Chicken Pizza - 2,432 orders

 The Hawaiian Pizza - 2,422 orders

 The Pepperoni Pizza - 2,418 orders

 The Thai Chicken Pizza - 2,371 orders

 5. Pizza Categories:

 Total quantity ordered by category:

 Classic: 14,888

 Supreme: 11,987

 Veggie: 11,649

 Chicken: 11,050

 6. Order Distribution by Hour:

 Peak order hours were:

 12 PM: 2,520 orders

 1 PM: 2,455 orders

 6 PM: 2,399 orders

 5 PM: 2,336 orders

-Least busy hours were early mornings and late nights.
+*Least busy hours were early mornings and late nights.*

 7. On average, 138 pizzas were ordered per day.

 8. Cumulative Revenue Growth:
 The cumulative revenue showed a steady increase throughout the year, ending at $817,860.05 on December 31, 2015.

-Each pizza category contributed as follows to the total revenue:
+9. Each pizza category contributed as follows to the total revenue:

 Classic: 26.91%

 Supreme: 25.46%

 Chicken: 23.96%

 Veggie: 23.68%

-10. Top Pizzas by Revenue (Chicken, Classic, Supreme, Veggie):
+10. Top Pizzas by Revenue:(Chicken, Classic, Supreme, Veggie)

-Chicken Category:
+*Chicken Category:*
 1. The Thai Chicken Pizza - $43,434.25
 2. The Barbecue Chicken Pizza - $42,768.00
 3. The California Chicken Pizza - $41,409.50

-Classic Category:
+*Classic Category:*
 1. The Classic Deluxe Pizza - $38,180.50
 2. The Hawaiian Pizza - $32,273.25
 3. The Pepperoni Pizza - $30,161.75

-Supreme Category:
+*Supreme Category:*
 1. The Spicy Italian Pizza - $34,831.25
 2. The Italian Supreme Pizza - $33,476.75
 3. The Sicilian Pizza - $30,940.50

-Veggie Category:
+*Veggie Category:*
-1.The Four Cheese Pizza - $32,265.70
+1. The Four Cheese Pizza - $32,265.70
 2. The Mexicana Pizza - $26,780.75
 3. The Five Cheese Pizza - $26,066.50